ls1intum/LEARN-Hub/docs/server/server-architecture.md

 **RecommendationService**: Orchestrates the recommendation engine, translating API requests into core engine inputs and formatting results for API responses.
 This separation allows the recommendation algorithm to remain independent of web framework concerns.

 **UserService**: Handles user management operations including registration, authentication, and profile updates.
+Complex operations like user deletion implement the Unit of Work pattern, ensuring all related data changes occur atomically within a single database transaction.

 **EmailService**: Manages email delivery for verification codes.
 The service is configured differently for development (local SMTP with MailHog) and production (external SMTP provider), demonstrating environment-specific configuration management.